 Cassie De Pecol has always wanted to see every country in the world.
 She’s on course to visit all 196, and in record time.
 (Photos: Courtesy Cassie De Pecol)

-Here, De Pecol shares more with Marriott TRAVELER about her mission, the reason she travels, and the act of kindness she’ll never forget.
+Read on to find out De Pecol’s mission, the reason she travels, and the act of kindness she’ll never forget.

 How did you decide to embark on this trip?